wuwowuyi/stanford_cs224n_NLP-with-Deep-Learning_winter2021/assignment4/README.md

 # NMT Assignment
 Note: Heavily inspired by the https://github.com/pcyin/pytorch_nmt repository

-The test BLEU score I got is 11.99 (greater than 10 as required by assignment instruction.)
+The test BLEU score I got is 12.21 (assignment baseline is 10.)

 Sequence to sequence with attention model
 ![model](/assignment4/nmt_model.jpg)